 I have the hugest pile of mending to do.
 And, you know what?
 I'm actually looking forward to tackling it in front of the fire during these blizzard-y evenings.
 I've got a bag filled with yarn and thread and needles and a thimble and I'm ready to go.
 I'm also planning to entertain myself with my camera.
 I'm in the process of going through the pictures I just took off of my camera and sorting them and, I'm sure, throwing great quantities away.

-this perfectly illustrates wood stove season.
+The cute sweater-wearing (trust me, it's necessary) dog, but also this perfectly illustrates wood stove season.
 There is always ash.
-Always.
+Always. |

 Part 3-The Buzzards in the Tree